yaxarat/Exploring-ai/ReadMe.md

 ![Image](https://www.dropbox.com/s/4ylwehibxlgj86x/BJxwHXjk4_rkJ9N_21N.png?dl=1)

 When we compare these two graphs, we can notice that the controller is much more blocky due to it's categorization into sections.
-The best way to get a smoother controller that more closely represents the control surface would be to have more categories and have more grid sections.
+However, this also makes it easier to do calculation over the map.
+To get a smoother controller, having more categories and have more grid sections will help.

 ---
 ### Testing